jborichevskiy/up-and-to-the-right/content/ideas.md

     - Phrased differently: how can I chat with 5 other people obsessed with the same thing as I am this week?
 Be it a concept, company, question, or idea?
 - Online video discussion platform with automatic transcription, Reddit-style upvoting for questions, auto-merging of similar questions, deep-links to referenced books, talks, podcasts and an auto archive version.
     - Balaji S. Srinivasan: Someone should build Zoom for full remote conferences, and do it right now. ([Twitter thread](https://twitter.com/balajis/status/1229111845673459714?s=21))
+    - @DennyCloudhead: I wish holding a conference in VR was a thing but current gen is like trying to hold a nuanced, serious business conversation at a furry convention.
+Until facial tracking is front-and-center, we have a long way to go until VR actually works for personable/readable conversation. [tweet](https://twitter.com/DennyCloudhead/status/1233839394416713728?s=20)
 - A private Twitter account only I follow, sourcing tweets from Readwise + Anki
     - Retweet / Like can be used to signal how soon I want to see it again.
     - Make my social media use more productive
     - [Inspiration](https://twitter.com/hibyepie/status/1201533152038014978?s=20)
 - Livestream a group of programmers (remote, in-person?) collaboratively building something over the course of a week ... open source on Twitch.

+{{< tweet 1205206517101858816 >}}

 ## Information organization, discovery, visualization